 - F.J.
 Horgan Water Treatment Plant – Located in Scarborough and built in 1979, it supplies 20% of Toronto’s drinking water.

 - Island Water Treatment Plant – Located on Centre Island, the first plant was built in the 1900s.
-A new facility was constructed in 1977 and it supplies 20% of the City’s drinking water.
+A new facility was constructed in 1977 and supplies 20% of the City’s drinking water.